surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/prog-guide/designing-your-windows-powershell-provider.md

 To allow the Windows PowerShell runtime to initialize and uninitialize the provider, your Windows PowerShell provider must support a provider-qualified path.
-For example, FileSystem::\\\uncshare\abc\bar is the provider-qualified path for the filesystem provider furnished by Windows PowerShell.
+For example, FileSystem::\\\uncshare\abc\bar is the provider-qualified path for the FileSystem provider furnished by Windows PowerShell.

 ### Defining a Provider-Direct Path